 Support for residents and businesses affected by flooding

-Immediate financial help is available for residents and businesses that have been directly impacted by flooding - specifically, if water has entered your property or there has been a similar impact from landslides, mud.
+Immediate financial help is available specifically if water has entered your property or there has been a similar impact from landslides or mud.
 Gardens, sheds and garages are not included in this.

-This fund is not intended to replace or compensate for 'building or contents' insurance but is aimed at providing immediate financial relief to help you deal with the stress and hardship that has been caused by flooding.
+The funds are not intended to replace or compensate for 'building or contents' insurance but are aimed at providing immediate financial relief to help you deal with the stress and hardship caused by flooding.

 The government is also making funding available through the Community Recovery Grant to help communities with their immediate recovery and up to £500 will be available for those household that have been directly affected.
-Further details will be made available by the Ministry of Housing, Communities and Local Government.
+Further details are available from the Ministry of Housing, Communities and Local Government.

 Foundation Derbyshire has been receiving financial donations from members of the public who are keen to help support Derbyshire communities.
 A grant of up to £200 is available for households that have been directly affected by the recent floods.
-You can apply for the flooding grant on the Foundation Derbyshire
+You can apply for the flooding grant on Foundation Derbyshire.

-In addition to emergency funding support, help and advice can be sought from D2N2 Growth Hub with business advisors available to provide further support needed to aid recovery.
-The local Chamber of Commerce is also able to provide advice and support, including free membership.
+Help and advice can be sought from D2N2 Growth Hub.
+The local Chamber of Commerce is also able to provide advice.